aurabx/harmony-agent/docs/API.md

-# wg-agent API Documentation
+# harmony-agent API Documentation

-This document describes the APIs available for integrating wg-agent into other applications (Aurabox, JMIX, Harmony, etc.).
+This document describes the APIs available for integrating harmony-agent into other applications (Aurabox, JMIX, Harmony, etc.).

 ## Overview

-wg-agent provides three ways to interact with it:
+harmony-agent provides three ways to interact with it:

 1. **Control API** - JSON-based API over Unix sockets (Linux/macOS) or Named Pipes (Windows)
 2. **HTTP API** - Metrics and health check endpoints (read-only)